luciusmagn/lambdas-and-logos/book.typ

 >]<+<<[<<<]>-]]+<<<]+[->>>]>>]>>[.>>>]
 ```

-The computer understands this program perfectly, how about you?
+The computer understands this program perfectly but what about you?
 I would have no idea what's going on.

-Would it be better if we translated to a different language?
+Would it be better if we translated it to a different language?
 Here is the same program in C:

 #block(breakable: false)[
 ```cpp